nandotPro/Portfolio/README.md

 # CodeFolio by ILAN

-Um clone do VSCode criado com Next.js que simula a interface do editor para apresentar projetos como um portfólio.
+A simple code editor clone made with Next.js that simulates the editor interface showing information like a portfolio.

 ## Tecnologias